acongos92/acongos92.github.io/index.md

 support many, you can check those out on the previously mentioned source

-The first thing you will need to utilize protocol buffers is the protocol buffer compiler, you can get it [here](https://github.com/protocolbuffers/protobuf/releases/tag/v3.6.1) for simplest use, grab the precompiled bianry (either protoc-3.6.1-win32.zip, or the osx or linux binary depending on your OS) after downloading and extracting the file in a directory of your choice, make sure it gets added to your path (on windows this means setting an environment variable) so you can reference the compiler, protoc, from a terminal.
+The first thing you will need to utilize protocol buffers is the protocol buffer compiler, you can get it [here](https://github.com/protocolbuffers/protobuf/releases/tag/v3.6.1) for simplest use, grab the precompiled binary (either protoc-3.6.1-win32.zip, or the osx or linux binary depending on your OS) after downloading and extracting the file in a directory of your choice, make sure it gets added to your path (on windows this means setting an environment variable) so you can reference the compiler, protoc, from a terminal.

-so we have the protocol buffer compuler
+so we have the protocol buffer compiler set up, next thing we need is a .proto file for it to compile.
+To keep things simple, create a directory that will house all of the files you plan to use in this tutorial, lets call protoBuffTutorial.
+In this directory lets create our .proto file, call it bookshelf.proto.
+The source for the file looks like this

+    syntax = "proto2";

+    package protobufftutorial;

+    message Bookshelf {
+        required string color = 1;

+        enum Genre {
+            SCIFI = 0;
+            NOT_SCIFI = 1;
+        }
+        message Book {
+            required string name = 1;
+            required string author = 2;
+            optional Genre = 3 [default = SCIFI];
+        }

+        repeated Book = 2;
+    }